 All Patsy and Patsy family dolls were made in composition through the 1940s.
-Nearly all reproductions made from the 1980s on have been in vinyl, sometimes made to resemble the look and feel of composition.
+Nearly all reproductions made from the 1980s on have been in vinyl, sometimes made to resemble the look and feel of composition dolls.
 Most Effanbee dolls have molded hair, but some had wigs over that in the 1930s, and Tonner Dolls has produced Patsy family dolls with actual hair (not molded) as well.

-Current Owner of Effanbee Dolls, Maker of Patsy
+Current Owner of Effanbee Dolls

+Tonner Dolls purchased Effanbee Dolls out of bankruptcy in 2002 and has produced many Patsy and Patsy Family dolls; the dolls are high-quality reproductions made in hard vinyl.
 Although Patsy dolls are not currently in production at Tonner Dolls, they retain the license to produce them.
 You can find out more information about Patsy at Effanbee by Tonner Dolls.

 Prices and Secondary Market for Patsy Family Dolls